 St. Christopher's is located in the Colonial Heights area of Sullivan County.
 Our area is one of the fastest growing areas surrounding Kingsport.

-The Holy Gospel of our Lord Jesus Christ according to Matthew.
+The Holy Gospel of our Savior Jesus Christ according to Matthew.

 Our Mission Statement

 God calls St. Christopher's to put love into action by offering the Christ within us to one another by:

 Participating in meaningful worship

 to the community by:

 Sharing our Anglican heritage and traditions

 Working together for the health of our community